This Spring — Thank a Farmer

 Of course, farmers often work long days preparing the field and planting, which is why you might see lights out in the fields if you drive along country roads at night.
 According to the New York Farm Bureau:

 - The average farmer is 55.8 years old

 - 98 percent of New York farms are family owned

 - New York farms have 6,866,171 acres in production

 White's Farm Supply supports area farmers with 24/7 after-hours emergency service.
 If a large machine breaks down in the field, their service technicians will come right to the field to get it up and running again.
 Call 315-480-0078 for details!

-So, this spring, as you're trying to keep up with the quickly growing, remember to slow down for slow-moving farm equipment as farmers move it from field to field.
+So, this spring, as you're trying to keep up with the quickly growing grass, remember to slow down for slow-moving farm equipment as farmers move it from field to field.
 They are working long, hard hours to support our food supply!